SeanRiggs/Huginn-Docker-Compose_AMD_X86_ARM/FAQ.md

 <b>5.
 You are using .yaml instead of .yml why? and is this a mistake?</b>
 </br>
 </br>
 Either extension will work. yaml stands for "yet another markup language".
 I just use the 4 character extension.
-Many people are used to the standard 3 character extension.
+Many people use the standard 3 character extension.
 Feel free to change the extension if you would like.
 It will not break anything.